How To Make Coconut Oil At Home

 Alternatively, you can grate the coconut with a grater or scrape it off with any sharp object.
 Note: Use a fully matured coconut with a hard brown shell and not tender coconut for oil.

-Once the coconut meat is ready for oil extraction process, try any of the three methods below:
+Once the coconut meat is ready for oil extraction process, try any of the four methods below:

 Method 1: Press And Leave